 When Eva arrived with her husband and baby, she was arrested, suffered a series of severe convulsions, was handcuffed to a gurney, transported by ambulance to the emergency room, then handcuffed to a hospital bed and then transferred to the jail once her condition stabilized.
 Eva has a potentially life-threatening autonomic nervous system disorder, which includes serious symptoms that can be triggered by crises or extremely stressful situations, like being falsely accused of a crime, arrested and her son taken.

 Eva was bailed out the next morning and frantically began looking for an attorney to help her get her son back.
-She had no knowledge of where he was and wasn’t allowed any contact with him, as ordered by Judge Grover (by that time a judge in Criminal Court).
+She had no knowledge of where he was and wasn’t allowed any contact with him, as ordered by the court.

 It was two weeks before a Family Court hearing was scheduled and, at that hearing, Judge Thomas Wills ordered that Enrique be immediately returned to Eva.
 The following day, despite this Family Court ruling, DDA Amy Patterson attempted to have Eva re-arrested and have her bail forfeited for having contact with her, claiming doing so put Eva in violation of her bail conditions.